VictorTaelin/optlam/README.md

 Which is `100 ^ 100 % 31`.
 In a few days I might update this with a proper parser/pretty-printer and command line tool.

-## Isn't there any programming language that implements functions optimally?
+## Why don't other languages implement functions optimally?

 As important as functions are for programming in general, no common language implements them optimally.
 A wide range of algorithms is used, but all are asymptotically suboptimal.
 Not even the so-called "functional", pure, lazy languages (i.e., Haskell) do it.
-It isn't without reason, though: real-world programming rarely need functions to be optimal.
-As much as we learned from Alonzo Church that functions alone are powerful enough to encode every computable program, in practice we rarely use them up to their limits, and prefer a range of primitive data structures and procedural algorithms instead.
+The reason is most real-world programming rarely needs it.
+The difference can only be noticed in functions much more complex than what you'd write normally, and we already have very efficient algorithms for those simpler functions.

 ## How does it work?